dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ### Installing HWIOAuth Bundle

 To make Symfony integrate with Auth0, we are going to use  [HWIOAuth Bundle](https://github.com/hwi/HWIOAuthBundle), a OAuth client that supports OAuth2.
 In order to install HWIOAuth Bundle, which uses a virtual package php-http/client-implementation, we need to install several third party libraries.
-However, this can be easily done wit this command: `composer require php-http/httplug-bundle php-http/curl-client guzzlehttp/psr7`
+However, this can be easily done with this command: `composer require php-http/httplug-bundle php-http/curl-client guzzlehttp/psr7`

 Once composer has finished, we need to enable it in our `app/AppKernel.php`.
 In the `$bundles` array, add a new row placing the following in there: